 This is how things start off in The Giver.
 Jonas waits with what, after some deliberation, he identifies to be "apprehension" for this mysterious "Ceremony of Twelve" that's coming up next month.
 We know something big is coming soon, but we're still in the dark about what that is.

 This is the big something we've been waiting for.
-First Jonas is skipped over during the Ceremony of Twelve – that's like a conflict appetizer.
-Then he's named The Receiver, which is definitely your main course.
-For conflict dessert you've got that first mysterious meeting with The Giver.
+First Jonas is skipped over during the Ceremony of Twelve—that's like a conflict appetizer.
+Then he's named The Receiver, which is definitely our main course.
+For conflict dessert we've got that first mysterious meeting with The Giver.

 As if being solely responsible for containing all the memories of all humanity for generations into history were not complicated enough, Jonas soon finds that the nature of those memories throws a real monkey-wrench into his life.
 As the bad memories keep coming, so does the strain on his life.
 His own feelings on the matter get more complicated, too, since he starts to doubt the integrity of his community.

 Cue the dramatic music!
 This is the big emotional climax of the text since Jonas realizes that his father 1) has been lying to him his entire life, and 2) murders babies.
 (You can argue about which one of those is more traumatizing.)
 Anyway, it's also the climax of the book's action, because it sets in motion Jonas's whole "I'm running away!" gig.

 The trip up the hill is suspenseful, as is everything that leads up to the going up the hill, if that makes sense.
 As soon as we hear that Gabriel is to be "released" (which by this point we know equals death), we're in major suspense.
 We don't know if Gabe is going to be killed, if Jonas is going to get caught, and if he's going to die…